1015062E/howto/How to Determine User Group Memberships and Group Policy Settings.md

 </table>
 <br>

-# How to Determine User Group Memberships and Group Policy Settings

-In this post, we'll explore two essential commands for Windows administrators: `whoami /groups` and `gpresult /V`.
+In this post, we'll explore two essential commands : `whoami /groups` and `gpresult /V`.
 These commands are useful for gathering information about user group memberships and Group Policy settings.

 ## `whoami /groups`